-This is a novel about the tragedy of being different in an indifferent and intolerant society, of being humble and introspective in the atmosphere of lawlessness.
-Traditionally for the author she is concerned with the Chekhovian theme of the “little man”, a meek person not aspiring to wealth and power and, therefore, helpless and vulnerable.
-Such people always have to bear blame for whatever goes wrong while the real culprits, if they are big and mighty, come clean and go unpunished.
-However, in the end the protagonist comes to the realization that every single person is guilty of something anyway.
+This is a novel about the tragedy of being different in an indifferent and intolerant society, of being humble and introspective where lawlessness prevails.
+Traditionally for this author, it is concerned with the Chekhovian theme of the “little man” whose meekness and lack of material ambition renders him helpless and vulnerable.
+Such people always bear the blame when things go wrong while the real culprits, if they have wealth and power, escape unpunished.
+In the end, however, the protagonist comes to a broader interpretation of guilt and realizes it is a burden borne by every single person.

-At the age of 40 he had a minor stroke which left him with face blindness and hand tremor.
-Fearing dismissal he does his best to conceal his condition.
-From childhood he’s been a retiring person like his father who died at 40 from a stroke.
-His domineering mother despises him for being harmless and non-enterprising.
+At the age of 40 he had a minor stroke which left him with face blindness and a hand tremor.
+Fearing dismissal, he does his best to conceal his condition.
+Shy and retiring since childhood, he inherited these attributes from his father who himself died at 40, again from a stroke.
+His domineering mother despises him for being ineffectual and unenterprising.

-The protagonist (who is not named) is arrested as a suspect in Elsa’s murder whom he visited three days before.
-Elsa confided in him that she had seen some crime committed and was about to tell him about it, but his time was up and he left.
-She had been murdered before he came to see her again and hear all about it.
+The protagonist (who is not named) is arrested as a suspect in Elsa’s murder.
+Elsa had confided in him that she had witnessed a crime being committed and was about to tell him more when their session ended and he left.
+By the time he returns, she has been murdered.

-The investigation and the trial show how biased and corrupted the police and the judges are and how skillfully they juggle the evidence.
-As it turns out during the investigation the people who know the poor social worker all turn against him.
+The investigation and the trial reveal the bias and corruption of the police and the judges and show how skillfully they juggle the evidence.
+During the investigation, the people who know the poor social worker all turn against him.
 No one is on his side.
 He is generally disliked for being different.